awslabs/fhir-works-on-aws-authz-smart/README.md

 This implementation of the SMART on FHIR specification uses attribute based access control.
 Access to a resource is given if any of the following are true:

-- is the fhirUser making the request considered an Admin (default configuration makes a Practitioner an admin)
+- The fhirUser making the request considered an Admin (default configuration makes a Practitioner an admin)
-- is the fhirUser making the request or the patient in context looking up their own resource (verified via the `resourceType` and `id`)
+- The fhirUser making the request or the patient in context looking up their own resource (verified via the `resourceType` and `id`)
-- is the fhirUser making the request or the patient in context referenced in the resource they are taking action on
+- The fhirUser making the request or the patient in context referenced in the resource they are taking action on

 What we mean by 'referenced in the resource' is the `reference` fields found in resources.
 As an illustrative example see the below resource.
 We can say that the below Patient resource is accessible by: